shariqshamsi/PySimpleGui_Projects/README.md

 5. **Text Editor:** A simple text editor for quick note-taking or editing text files.
 6. **Calculator:** A PySimpleGUI-based calculator for basic arithmetic operations.
 7. **Graph Application:** Utilizes Matplotlib to create a simple graphing tool for visualizing data.
+8. **Music Player:**  PySimpleGUI-based music player with essential playback controls for a seamless audio experience.
+9.